 Learn more about tingling sensations after stroke »

-Not all pain after stroke is chronic.
+There are a number of reasons a survivor may experience pain after stroke.
 Sometimes localized pain can occur after a stroke, usually stemming from other effects like spasticity or contractures.
 This type of pain is best treated by addressing the underlying conditions.
+On the other hand, some conditions, such as central pain syndrome, may involve chronic pain.

 Learn more about post stroke pain »